michaelfeathers/delta-flora/README.md

   end
 ```

-The method takes the list of method events and groups them into bins by the names
+This function accepts a list of events and groups them by the names of the classes they are
-of the classes they reside upon.
-It then takes the names of all of the methods
-that have existed over the history of that class and counts them.
-Afterward, it
-uses an array extension method named 'freq' to produce frequencies of those counts.
+associated with.
+It then uses an array extension method named *freq* to produce frequencies of
+these counts and returns them as a sorted list.

 Let's do that analysis: